 Getting started with VR

 This comprehensive guide to getting started with virtual reality is a great resource for headsets and information.
 So is this one.
-For University uses such as teaching and learning or Open Day activities we currently recommend the Oculus Rift but there are other good choices depending on your needs and new hardware is always being released.
+For high-volume University events uses such as teaching and learning or Open Day activities we generally recommend the Oculus Quest but there are other good choices depending on your needs and new hardware is always being released.
 For tethered PC VR options check out this article on purchasing a VR ready system or contact us for assistance.

 For high uses cases such as public demonstrations or classes we recommend purchasing VR covers.
 You will also need to buy a few sets of wipes to use between uses.
 Non-alcoholic antibacterial wipes are also recommended to wipe down the covers between users, alcoholic wipes may be uncomfortable for some people’s faces.
 Disposable face-masks from VRCover may also be an appropriate option.

 When developing for virtual reality, although different users have varying levels of tolerance it’s important to prevent users from experiencing simulator sickness.
 This occurs when a user in the real world experiences acceleration beyond a personal comfortable level in the virtual world.
 This article Keeping Simulator Sickness Down provides an excellent overview of this issues to keep in mind when designing VR experiences.

 Demonstrations of virtual reality experiences need to be accessible for all users since a poorly designed or setup experience will often put people of using VR again.
 We are happy to assist with consultation on VR demonstration best practices.